hisurfadvisory/MACROSS/ncore/README.md

 	to troubleshoot scripts.
 You can also use debug to test commands or variables in your scripts:<br>

 	debug
-	debug $vf19_ATTS['KONIG'].toolInfo()
+	debug myFunction $var1

-^^ Typing 'debug' in the main menu, you can either open the error message selector, or do things like check if KONIG's attributes were set correctly.<br>
+^^ Typing 'debug' in the main menu, you can either open the error message selector, or do things like check if your script's "myFunction" parses $var1 correctly.<br>
 	&emsp;<b>B.</b> runSomething() = Pauses the MACROSS console and loads a fresh powershell instance so that the user can perform a quick powershell task; users can call this by typing 'shell' into the MACROSS menu.
 Typing "exit" returns the user to MACROSS.<br>
 	&emsp;<b>C.</b> decodeSomething() = From the MACROSS menu, the user can call this by typing 'dec' to quickly decode a Base64 or Hex string they may come across in an investigation.<br>
 	&emsp;<b>D.</b> getHash() = accepts a filepath and the hash method (md5 or sha256), and returns the hash for